Promoting British Values

 The principle of democracy is consistently being reinforced at Hatch End High School, with democratic processes being used for important decisions within the school community, for instance, elections being held for “Student Voice”.
 We run parallel mock elections, promote of political events and emphasize the importance of registering to vote for our sixth formers.

-The principle of democracy is also explored in “FOCUS DAYS” as well as in Mentoring and Assemblies.
+The principle of democracy is also explored in “FOCUS LESSONS” as well as in Mentoring and Assemblies.

 PCSHE plays an active part in educating students about DEMOCRACY and there are opportunities to access visits to the Houses of Parliament.
 Citizenship will be delivered as part of the PCSHE programme.